-All undergraduate students within the School of Built Environment and Geography at Kingston University take two (15 credit) common modules at Level 6 namely (EG6026 Apply Business Management) where students develop further their interdisciplinary group working through Project-based Learning (PjBL) demonstrating the range of skills underpin successful project delivery client care, market analysis, business context and risk management.
+In addition, at Level 6, students will continue to have collaboration with students from Other Engineering discipline in (EG6026 Apply Business Management) where students develop further their interdisciplinary group working through Project-based Learning (PjBL) demonstrating the range of skills underpin successful project delivery client care, market analysis, business context and risk management.
 Students will have opportunities to develop interpersonal skills to facilitate collaborative working practices including conflict management and avoidance techniques.